-- be familiar with the various applications of 3D Computer Graphics Imagery (CGI) within the “visual communications” industry
+- be familiar with the various applications of 3D Computer Graphics Imagery (CGI) within the “Information Technology” industry

-- use the Cartesian coordinate system, and create 2D and 3D primitive objects and sub-objects such as vertex, edge, face, and polygon
+- demonstrate the use of the Cartesian coordinate system, create 2D and 3D primitive objects and sub-objects using vertex, edge, face, and polygon

-- use 2D spline objects and the manipulation of spline vertices (corner, smooth, Bezier, Bezier-Corner) to create 2D and 3D models
+- demonstrate the use of 2D spline objects and the manipulation of spline vertices (corner, smooth, Bezier, Bezier-Corner) to create 2D and 3D models

-- create and use materials and texture maps
+- create and demonstrate the use of materials and texture maps

-- create animation; animate objects, lights, cameras and materials
+- create and demonstrate animation, animate objects, lights, cameras and materials

 - Bitmap and vector graphics

 - Use of vectors and matrices in graphics

 No additional requirements

 This subject introduces the fundamentals of computer graphics, animation, audio and video; essential for digital content development for computer and video games, and eXtended Reality [XR] (Virtual [VR], Augmented [AR], Mixed [MR]) applications.
 Tools and techniques used for creation of visual and audio information are introduced.